jeftegoes/AwsOverview/Compute/Amazon ASG.md

   3. After successfully creating the new Auto Scaling group, AWS CloudFormation deletes the old Auto Scaling group during the cleanup process.
 - When you set the `WillReplace` parameter, remember to specify a matching CreationPolicy.
   - If the minimum number of instances (specified by the `MinSuccessfulInstancesPercent` property) doesn't signal success within the Timeout period (specified in the CreationPolicy policy), the replacement update fails, and AWS CloudFormation rolls back to the old Auto Scaling group.

+# 18. Impaired status

+- Amazon EC2 Auto Scaling does not immediately terminate instances with an **Impaired status**.
+- Instead, Amazon EC2 Auto Scaling waits a few minutes for the instance to recover.
+- Amazon EC2 Auto Scaling might also delay or not terminate instances that fail to report data for status checks.
+- This usually happens when there is insufficient data for the status check metrics in Amazon CloudWatch.